97 William Gibb – MM, MC + Bar

 While residing in Sydney , he received a “Congratulatory Card” for his conduct on “the battlefield in the face of the enemy”

-In later continueing his trade as a plumber, he had travelled and was working in Japan and Canada.
+Later continuing his trade as a plumber, he travelled overseas and was working in Japan and Canada.
 He married a Canadian widow with one child.
 They had no issue.
 Between the wars he became a US citizen.
 In 1942 he was in Honolulu when Pearl Harbour was bombed, working as an engineer plumber for the navy.
 Between the wars he had become an American citizen and settled at Portland, Oregon, where he died in 1960.
-One of his brothers had served with the New Zealand forces at Gallipoli.
+One of his brothers also served with the New Zealand forces at Gallipoli.

-Sources: AWM , NLA, NAA, Australian Biography (see Biography below)
+Sources: AWM , NLA, NAA, Australian Biography (see Full Article – Biography below)

 Gibb, William (1890–1960)